Far Eastern University

-The first accountancy school for Filipinos, the university, through the years, has expanded its course offerings to the arts and sciences, architecture, fine arts, education, engineering, computer studies, graduate studies, tourism and hotel management, law, nursing, and medicine.
+The first accountancy school for Filipinos, the university has expanded its course offerings to the arts and sciences, architecture, fine arts, education, engineering, computer studies, graduate studies, tourism and hotel management, law, nursing, and medicine.
 FEU has seven campuses located in Metro Manila, Cavite and Rizal.
 It offers programs from elementary, secondary, tertiary, to graduate school.

-FEU Manila comprises several Institutes that offer specific programs.
+FEU Manila comprises several institutes that offer specific programs.
 The accountancy program, along with its other undergraduate programs, have received the highest Level IV accreditation from the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).
 The Commission on Higher Education (CHED) has also granted it as a Center of Development in Business Administration and a Center of Excellence for Teacher Education.